cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ### Lost Access to Your Authenticator

 If you lost access to your authenticator and don't have a backup device, ask your [Organization Owner](/getting-started/glossary/#organization-owner) to [turn off two-factor authentication (2FA)](#turn-off-2fa-for-a-user) on your account.
-If you’re the only Organization Owner, contact {{% csm-support %}} for help.
+If you're the only Organization Owner, contact {{% csm-support %}} for help.

 Once your Organization Owner has turned off 2FA, you get an email notification.
 You can now sign in without a second authentication factor.